My Beliefs Buoy Me

 As I grew older, I learned differently.
 I was often berated by others for believing that God loved all people of all religions and that there were many paths to the divine.
 Additionally, I was told on several occasions that it was very wrong for me, being of the female persuasion, to even consider becoming a minister.
 A friend of mine once even tried to convince me that one of my favorite books, written by the Vietnamese Buddhist monk, Thich Nhat Hanh, was the work of the devil.
 (Clearly, I needed to pick different friends!)

-From my life experience, I knew that people were not likely to ever alter their beliefs and that was absolutely okay, but I felt sad for them with their limited perspective.
+From my life experience, I knew that people were not likely to ever alter their beliefs and that was absolutely okay, but I felt sad for them having such limited perspective.
 However, for me, I could see the golden thread woven through all the religions I studied.
 Woven through the stories of the mystics who had me in awe at how they expressed their experiences with the divine, God, and the universe— its name did not matter to me, I understood it as the same force.
-I thirsted to learn more because what I learned helped me to become evermore cognizant of and connected to the divine, and I could apply that knowledge to how I lived my life.
+I thirsted to learn more because what I learned helped me to become cognizant of and connected to the divine, and I could apply that knowledge to how I lived my life.
 And so, my spiritual toolbox began to fill.
 Throughout my life's journey, my collection of spiritual tools has been essential to me for managing the turbulence of life while also learning to flourish.

 My spiritual beliefs and practices buoy me.
 I notice that when life throws me a curveball, I have better tools to embrace the situation—handling it even when I feel I am on the brink of crumbling to pieces.
 Sometimes, I need to be reminded to use them, as I can get caught up in the dramas of life and forget.
 But as I stumble and fall and accept those moments caused by my failures and mistakes, I open more to my spirit.
 Eventually I hear that voice and it says, “Get up!
 Just move.
 One step.
 That is all.”
 So, I pick myself up and walk through the experience.
 Healing as I proceed with my life— stronger, braver, and more authentic than when I began.